Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    using redundant ingest sources, ingested streams must be sample accurately synchronized.
-   Last, streams may need to be started at the same time as to avoid misallignment between audio and video tracks.
+   Last, streams may need to be started at the same time as to avoid miss alignment between audio and video tracks.

    Fifth, in streaming workflows it is important